20 min read

 An alternative legend posits that Thomas arrived in India in 52 AD on a “Roman trading vessel”[13] sent to purchase pepper, a commonly traded item during this period.[14]
 The Malabar coast’s geographic position facilitated such international trade during this period, and pepper was the primary commodity exported from Kerala by the Romans and Greeks.[15]
 In fact, in the Sangam texts Puranaooru and Akananooru, there are various references to Roman vessels filled with Roman gold that journeyed to the Kerala ports of the Chera Kings in exchange for pepper and other spices.
 These spices are said to have been highly coveted in the West.[16]

 Therefore, either alternative can be considered a plausible historical possibility, and a voyage from Palestine to India would have been manageable and not uncommon.[17]
-In fact, Kerala was a coastline with foreign trade links well before the Christian period.
-The Phoenicians had reached the coast of Kerala by 2000 BCE; subsequently, Arabs, Persians, and Egyptians began to establish trade routes to ports in Kerala.
+Kerala was a coastline with foreign trade links well before the Christian period.
+The Phoenicians had reached the coast of Kerala by 2000 BCE; subsequently, Arabs, Persians, and Egyptians began establishing trade routes to ports in Kerala.
 In fact, for centuries before the arrival of the Judaeo-Christian messiah, Jews, Arabs, Babylonians, Assyrians, Phoenicians, Greeks, Chinese, and Romans all frequently traded along the Malabar coast.

 These trade relationships existed even during the time of the Israeli ruler Solomon (977–937 BCE).[18]
 Furthermore, the Old Testament states that during this period, Hiram, the King of Tyre, sent ships to the East for trade, and these ships returned with gold, silver, ivory, sandalwood, precious stones, monkeys, and peacocks once every three years.[19]